 A Permit Expediter’s Guide to Austin, TX

 Austin, Texas: a place you can find amazing barbeque, fantastic live bands, and a notoriously complicated permitting process.
 In 2015, Zucker Systems issued a report detailing Austin’s weaknesses in their planning and building department.
-They go into detail the exorbitantly high costs and wait time that Austin business owners must suffer through.
+They go into detail the exorbitantly high costs and wait time that Austin business owners must suffer through just to receive a building permit.
 For a commercial project, it is estimated that time to complete zoning and permitting could be 12 to 14 months.
 This puts a large strain, both in time and money, on potential businesses delayed in opening.
 While Austin has tried to offer remedies after the 2015 report came out, like an expedited process, limited staff still proves to be their biggest deterrent to a more efficient system.
 High demand for the expedited building plan review team means that clients must wait months to even meet with the team.

 Permit Advisors has worked closely with the City of Austin for years.
 We have completed numerous, complex projects located in Austin and we know the struggles that people face firsthand.
 Using our knowledge and experience, we have put together a starter guide to navigate the tricky city of Austin, TX.

 WHEN DO I NEED A PERMIT?

 The City of Austin requires a permit when you plan to “erect, construct, enlarge, alter, repair, improve, remove, convert, move, or demolish” a building or space within the city’s jurisdiction.
 However, some projects that are smaller in scope, and is not likely to change the property’s physical structure in a significant way, may not need a permit.
 It’s important to look at the full list of renovations that do not need a permit at the Austin Development Services Department website.